Tutorial

 The first thing I want to do in the hook is to listen to the select change and I want to dispatch an event as soon as the new option is selected.

-I need to change the x-init that I added above to keep track on the selectedIdx and also dispatch an event:
+I need to change the x-init that I added above to keep track of the selectedIdx and also dispatch an event.

 In the LiveView hook I will then listen to that event: